isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

              |_________Snakefile

-Snakefile is the default name for snakemake's script, "$snakemake" command will automatically find a file name Snakefile and execute it.
-While **indexing.smk** is a helper file that will be called within the Snakefile.
+Snakefile is the default name for snakemake's script.
+The "$snakemake" command will automatically find a file name Snakefile and execute it;  **indexing.smk** is a helper file that will be called within the Snakefile.

 Let's run it by using: